Life in Balance

 1. Focus on the big picture, by defining what truly matters to me at this particular time.
 Keeping this vision foremost in my mind helps me to make the right choices for how I spend my time.

 2. Be present, by targeting my thoughts and actions to right here, right now, without distractions.
 This applies to work as well as leisure and social activities.
 All I have control over is what’s happening in the present moment.
-With my clients, I am laser-focused on their goals, instead of what I need to get done before the day’s end.
+With my yoga students, I am laser-focused on them, instead of what I need to get done before the day’s end.
 I want to be the best version of me, in whatever I’m doing, and the only way to accomplish this is to be present.

 3. Prioritize, and set realistic timeframes – then make peace with what I CAN accomplish.
 I like the concept the Time Management Matrix – originally developed by Dwight D. Eisenhower, then popularized by Stephen Covey.
 You categorize tasks into one of four quadrants: (1) Urgent and important (“crises” or “fires”); (2) Not urgent but important; (3) Urgent but not important; and (4) Not urgent and not important.
 I want to focus on what’s Important (quadrants 1 and 2), do the Urgent stuff first, then the Not Urgent – and ignore everything in quadrant 4.
 What’s important but not urgent?
 Things like reading/study, exercising, learning a new skill or improving an existing one, or brainstorming new ideas to enhance my business.